sa-tre/satre-specification/docs/source/pillars/information_governance.md

 * - Statement
   - Guidance
   - Importance
-* - You ensure that suppliers, contractors and sub-contractors align with the security requirements of you TRE.
+* - You must ensure that suppliers, contractors and sub-contractors align with the security requirements of you TRE.
   - These should be included as mandatory, non-functional requirements in during procurement and contracting.
     This will also include contractor staff contracts for example, legal liability and NDAs.
   - Mandatory
-* - You monitor compliance of your suppliers with the terms of the contracts.
+* - You must monitor compliance of your suppliers with the terms of the contracts.
   - This will include monitoring changes in the services and infrastructure being delivered and quality management within the contractor’s organisation.
     This may be done through formal audit or by monitoring change and quality documentation provided by the supplier.
   - Mandatory